 Each BU has a Board of Directors composed of non-executive and executive members, including the General Manager of the BU.
 This body is the authority responsible for deciding on all matters deemed relevant.
 The diagram below shows how the management structure of the business is currently organised:

-The Support Divisions are responsible for monitoring and coordinating the operation of the BUs and their functional areas, under the coordination of the members of the Executive Committee, as shown in the diagram below: (situation as at 31 December 2016).
+The Support Divisions are responsible for monitoring and coordinating the operation of the BUs and their functional areas, under the coordination of the members of the Executive Committee, as shown in the diagram bellow: